mendesbarreto/live-reload-typescript-template/README.md

-# Hot reload Typscript template
+# Hot reload Typescript template

-This is a quick template with some boilerplate for Typescript project using:
+This is a quick template with some boilerplate for the Typescript project using:

 -   Nodemon
 -   Eslint_d